MichaelChristopherRooney/Optimised-Matrix-Multiplication/README.md

 	Using a transposed matrix: 3.53 seconds
 	Using OpenMP: 2.91 seconds
-	Using OpenMP and a transposed matrix: 1.13 seconds Using OpenMP,a transposed matrix and loop unrolling: 0.93 seconds
+	Using OpenMP and a transposed matrix: 1.13 seconds Using OpenMP, a transposed matrix and loop unrolling: 0.93 seconds

 These numbers show that the optimised version on average runs 11x faster.